land due diligence

 Usage restrictions aren't necessarily bad; they usually exist for a reason and make sense on some level.
 They're designed to help maintain order and support the value of each property in the subdivision.
 On the same coin… if you aren't aware of these restrictions before you purchase, they can also create some conflict with the plans you had in mind for the property.

 This isn't common for most land investors (because most people have no intention of using their property for purposes that don't jive with their surroundings).
-Even so, you should always ensure you understand the rules before buying a parcel of vacant land.
+Even so, you should always understand the rules before buying a parcel of vacant land.
 This will help you avoid owning a property that requires maintenance you don't want to do or that can't be used for your intended purpose.

 7. Flood Zone